k8s-at-home/charts/charts/smarter-device-manager/README.md

 The above configuration allows up to twenty pods to make use of `/dev/snd`, `/dev/rtc0` and each of `/dev/video[0-9]*` devices.
 Only one pod at a time can use any of the discovered host `/dev/ttyACM[0-9]*` devices.
 This means that if a pod has reserved a dongle at `/dev/ttyACM0`, another pod requesting the same device will stay pending.

 Please note that only the root of the host `/dev` directory is considered for discovery.
+Therefore, `by-id` paths will not work and some `udev` rules may be necessary.

 The hardware are requested by pods through `resources`, e.g.:
 ```yaml